puppetlabs/hiera/docs/tutorials/getting_started.md

     $ /var/lib/gems/1.8/bin/hiera driftfile
     /etc/ntp/drift

-We get extacaly what we expected, '/etc/ntp/drift'.
+We get exactly what we expected, '/etc/ntp/drift'.

 Running the lookup command with the `--debug` flag, we can see the details of how Hiera lookups data: